-In a small number of children with Wilms tumour, one or more of their relatives also has Wilms tumour.
+In a few children with Wilms tumour, one or more of their relatives also has Wilms tumour.
 These children are more likely to develop tumours in both kidneys.

-Wilms tumour is associated with several genetic conditions, including:
+Research links Wilms tumour with several genetic conditions.
+They include:

 - WAGR syndrome